Complex and Adaptive Dynamical Systems: A Primer: Scale-Free Graphs

-identical to half of the average connectivities of the vertices in the system, since $\left<k\right>=2m$.
+{which is} identical to half of the average connectivities of the vertices in the system, since $\left<k\right>=2m$.
 Random attachment does not lead to a scale-free degree distribution.
-Note, that $p_k$ in Eq.\ (\ref{networks1_p_k_exp_no_grows}) is not properly normalized, as well as in Eq.\ (\ref{networks1_cube}), since we used a large-$k$ approximation during the respective derivations.
+Note that $p_k$ in Eq.~(\ref{networks1_p_k_exp_no_grows}) is not properly normalized, {nor} in Eq.\ (\ref{networks1_cube}), since we used a large-$k$ approximation during the respective derivations.

-\underline{\bf Internal growth with preferential attachment}\\ The original preferential attachment model yields a degree distribution $p_k\sim k^{-\gamma}$ with $\gamma=3$.
-Most social networks, such as the WWW and the Wikipedia network, have however exponents $2<\gamma<3$, with the exponent $\gamma$ being relatively close to 2.
+\runinhead{Internal Growth with Preferential Attachment} The original preferential attachment model yields a degree distribution $p_k\sim k^{-\gamma}$ with $\gamma=3$.
+Most social networks such as the WWW and the Wikipedia network, {however,} have exponents $2<\gamma<3$, with the exponent $\gamma$ being relatively close to 2.
 It is also observed that new edges are mostly added in between existing nodes, albeit with (internal) preferential attachment.

-We can then generalize the preferential attachment model discussed above in the following way: \begin{itemize} \item\underline{\sl Vertex growth} At every time step a new vertex is added. \item\underline{\sl Link growth} At every time step $m$ new edges are added. \item\underline{\sl External preferential attachment} With probability $r\in[0,1]$ any one of the $m$ new edges is added in between the new vertex and an existing vertex $i$, which is selected with a probability $\propto \Pi(k_i)$, see Eq.\ (\ref{networks1_X}). \item\underline{\sl Internal preferential attachment} With probability $1-r$ any one of the $m$ new edges is added in between two existing vertices $i$ and $j$, which are selected with a probability $\propto \Pi(k_i)\, \Pi(k_j)$. \end{itemize} The model reduces to the original preferential attachment model in the limit $r\to1$.
+We can then generalize the preferential attachment model discussed above in the following way: \begin{itemize} \item[--]{Vertex Growth:} At every time step a new vertex is added. \item[--]{Link Growth:} At every time step $m$ new edges are added. \item[--]{External Preferential Attachment:} With probability $r\in[0,1]$ any one of the $m$ new edges is added between the new vertex and an existing vertex $i$, which is selected with a probability $\propto \Pi(k_i)$, see Eq.~(\ref{networks1_preferential_attachment}). \item[--]{Internal Preferential Attachment:} With probability $1-r$ any one of the $m$ new edges is added in between two existing vertices $i$ and $j$, which are selected with a probability $\propto \Pi(k_i)\, \Pi(k_j)$. \end{itemize} The model reduces to the original preferential attachment model in the limit $r\to1$.
 The scaling exponent $\gamma$ can be evaluated along the lines used above for the case $r=1$.
 One finds

-The exponent $\gamma=\gamma(r)$ interpolates smoothly between two and three, with $\gamma(1)=3$ and $\gamma(0)=2$.
-For most real-world graphs $r$ is quite small, most links are added internally.
-Note, that the average connectivity $\langle k\rangle = 2m$ remains however constant, since one new vertex is added for $2m$ new stubs.
+The exponent $\gamma=\gamma(r)$ interpolates smoothly between {2 and 3}, with $\gamma(1)=3$ and $\gamma(0)=2$.
+For most real-world graphs $r$ is quite small{;} most links are added internally.
+Note, {however, that the average connectivity $\langle k\rangle = 2m$ remains constant}, since one new vertex is added for $2m$ new stubs.